-After completing its initial visits, the Orco and Sandia gold projects were combined into one project, the Orco Project.
-Of the resulting five district-scale gold projects, Palamina Peru has prioritized the Gaban and Coasa gold projects and completed five geological campaigns on each.
-A summary of work completed to date on all application project areas follows.
+After completing initial visits, the Orco and Sandia gold projects were combined into one project, the Orco Project.
+Of the resulting five district-scale gold projects and on the basis of information available, Palamina Peru has prioritized the Coasa, Gaban and Bendi gold projects and completed numerous geological campaigns on each.